phillbaker/terraform-provider-elasticsearch/docs/index.md

 ---
 page_title: "Provider: Elasticsearch"
 description: |-
-  The Elasticsearch provider is used to interact with the resources supported by Elasticsearch.
+  The provider is used to interact with the resources supported by Elasticsearch/Opensearch.
 The provider needs to be configured with an endpoint URL before it can be used.
 ---

-# Elasticsearch Provider
+# Elasticsearch/OpenSearch Provider

-The Elasticsearch provider is used to interact with the resources supported by Elasticsearch.
+The provider is used to interact with the resources supported by Elasticsearch/Opensearch.
 The provider needs to be configured with an endpoint URL before it can be used.

-AWS Elasticsearch Service domains are supported.
+AWS Opensearch Service domains and OpenSearch clusters deployed on Kubernetes and other infrastructure are supported [via compatibility mode](https://opensearch.org/docs/latest/clients/agents-and-ingestion-tools/index/).

 Use the navigation to the left to read about the available resources.